rdwatters/wattersio/content/rightpoint.md

 > Developing content management system training materials for content authors; training content authors how to use content management system

-As a Managing Medical Copy Editor with the AAP, I was responsible for training more than 100 pediatricians on how to use SharePoint 2010.
-As the Editor of AAP.org, I was responsible for training three web content assistants in SharePoint 2013.
-While working for Precision for Value, I worked with our IT to set up an SP2013 instance for better reference management.
+* As a Managing Medical Copy Editor with the AAP, I was responsible for training more than 100 pediatricians on how to use SharePoint 2010.
+* As the Editor of AAP.org, I was responsible for training three web content assistants in SharePoint 2013.
+* I built [extensive end user documentation][dstdocs] as part of the internal site I built for the Digital Strategy team.
+* With Precision for Value, I worked with our IT to set up an SP2013 instance for better reference management.
 You can see a sample of the [training documentation][precisionwiki] I developed for my colleagues in Editorial Services.
-Additionally, I've developed [content management and developer documentation wikis][capwiki] in the CAP's enterprise GitHub account.
+* Additionally, I've developed [content management and developer documentation wikis][capwiki] in the CAP's enterprise GitHub account.

 To demonstrate my passion for technical and training documentation, you can also see the new https://gohugo.io, which I completely reworked from the ground up with [more than 200k changes][hugocontribute] and completely revised site architecture.